Lent and Holy Week

 Things to remember:

-Egg bags will be available for pick up along the left wall of the main Church entrance.
+• Egg bags will be available for pick up in the narthex outside the sanctuary 3/8; 3/15 and 3/22.

-Please fill your eggs with individually-wrapped candies to reduce germs and bugs.
+• Please fill your eggs with individually-wrapped candies to reduce germs and insects.

-You may also choose to fill eggs with non-candy items, such as erasers, coins, individual stickers, individual temporary tattoos, small rings, rubber bracelets, etc.
+• You may also choose to fill eggs with non-candy items, such as erasers, coins, individual stickers, individual temporary tattoos, small rings, rubber bracelets, etc. Please do not mix loose unwrapped candy with these non candy items.

-Please return filled eggs by Sunday, March 29 so they may be included in the Easter Egg Hunt.
+Please return filled eggs by Palm Sunday, March 29 so they may be included in the Easter Egg Hunt.
 There will be a box in the same location in the main entrance of the church.
-Please reach out to Denise Kolsky, or Wendy Toth with any questions!